Memorial Day Sale - Up to 50% off outdoor favorites.

 Fire rings and liners are excellent for controlling your fire and creating a safe cooking environment, especially in campgrounds or backyard setups.
 If you already have a steel fire pit liner in your backyard, you can use that in a pinch when you go camping––but there are also some great portable models like this Foldable Panel Campfire Ring.
 Some fire rings are even designed for cooking large quantities of food on camping trips, like this Camp Fire Ring and Cooking Grate.
 These options are ideal for keeping fires contained and manageable when cooking over campfire, making them a smart choice for families and less experienced campers.

 Fire pits are typically designed to be used permanently or semi-permanently in one spot, but there are also portable models available.
 While firepits are mostly used for ambiance and warmth, some models can also be used for light cooking.
 The style you choose will dictate how much and what type of cooking you’ll be able to do.
-Some fire pits, like this Portable Pop-Up Fire Pit, allow for simple snacks like roasting hot dogs and marshmallows for smores (great for a small group on a short camping trip).
-Portable fire pits are great for casual cooks who prioritize ease of transport who are just looking to cook up some tasty treats out in nature.
+Some fire pits, like this Portable Pop-Up Fire Pit, allow for simple snacks like roasting hot dogs and marshmallows for smores (great for a small group on a short camping trip), while other models allow for more extensive cooking.

 Choosing the right equipment will not only simplify cooking over a fire but also ensures a safe and enjoyable experience for you and your group.
 Whether you’re roasting marshmallows with the kids or tackling a gourmet meal out in the wild, the right tools make all the difference.

-The truth is, cooking over a fire begins before you even light the first spark.
+The truth is, cooking over a fire pit begins before you even light the first spark, and these tips go for starting any type of fire.
 Here’s how to set yourself up for success with some good ole’ preparation:

 Once you’ve prepped for your fire, you’re ready to start building.
 The method you choose depends on what you’ll be cooking over a fire and your environmental conditions:

-Once your fire is roaring, keeping it steady and controlled is key when it comes to cooking over a fire:
+Once your fire is roaring, keeping it steady and controlled is key when it comes to cooking over a fire pit:

 Properly putting out your fire is just as important as starting it.
-Here’s how to leave no trace and stay safe once you’re done cooking:
+Here’s how to stay safe once you’re done cooking:

 Ready to get a little more technical?
-Cooking over a campfire isn’t one-size-fits-all.
+Cooking over a fire pit isn’t one-size-fits-all.
 Different methods unlock unique flavors and textures.
 Here are few easy ways to go beyond having hot dogs and kabobs every night:

 Experimenting with these methods is half the fun and there’s always a new delicious flavor to discover.
-Play around with the different methods and you’ll discover hundreds of ways to amp up the flavor on camping trips.
+Play around with the different methods and you’ll discover hundreds of ways to amp up the flavor.

-When we think of campfire cooking, we often think about a blazing fire and a couple of skewers, but there are actually a lot of really cool accessories for cooking over campfire out there and a few that are non-negotiable.
+When we think of open flame cooking, we often think about a blazing fire and a couple of skewers, but there are a lot of cool accessories out there, and a few that are non-negotiable.
 Here are some campfire accessories you may need depending on what you plan to cook:

 These durable, heavy-duty cooking tools are perfect for cooking over a fire because they hold and distribute heat evenly, making them ideal for frying, sautéing, and slow cooking stews and soups, and even baking.
 A Dutch oven with a lid is especially versatile for baking bread, biscuits, and even cobblers over the fire.